 The history of our Institute ensues from the Department of Experimental Biology and Genetics of the Institute of Biology of the Czechoslovak Academy of Sciences, headed since 1953 by Milan Hašek, co-discoverer of immunological tolerance.

-In 1962, the Institute of Experimental Biology and Genetics of the Czechoslovak Academy of Sciences (IEBG) was founded, with Milan Hašek as its Director until 1970.
+In 1962, the Institute of Experimental Biology and Genetics of the Czechoslovak Academy of Sciences (IEBG) was founded, with Milan Hašek as its Director until 1970 (watch the video about the life of Milan Hašek – in Czech).
 The sixties of the last century mark, without doubt, the most memorable chapter of the Institute – the “Czechoslovak immunogenetic school” was born at that time, represented besides Hašek by such names as Pavol and Juraj Iványi, Jan Klein, Tomáš Hraba, Ivan Hilgert, Věra Hašková, Alena Lengerová, and others.
 It is generally known that Milan Hašek came close to the Nobel Prize (for the discovery of immunological tolerance, it was awarded to P. Medawar and M. Burnet); Pavol Iványi contributed significantly to the experiments whose results later brought the Nobel Prize to Jean Dausset; Jan Klein, after emigration to the U.S.A., in the seventies became probably the most eminent immunogeneticist worldwide (co-discoverer of the fundamental immunological significance of MHC proteins).
 During this period, great attention at IEBG was also paid to the development of the worldwide priority research of retroviruses (Jan Svoboda).

 In the years 1964-2006, the major part of the Institute had its site in the building belonging to the Institute of Organic Chemistry and Biochemistry of the Czechoslovak Academy of Sciences (later Academy of Sciences of the Czech Republic) (IOCB) located at the address Flemingovo náměstí, Prague – Dejvice, and the minor part was situated in the complex of biological institutes of the Academy in Prague – Krč.
 Another important part of the Institute is the breeding and experimental farm in Koleč (about 20 km from Prague).